LoopKit/loopdocs/docs/nightscout/remote-overview.md

 ## Remote Caregivers

-With Loop 3, a caregiver can provide remote commands to assist in diabetes care, including modifying overrides and issuing remote bolus commands and adding remote carb entries.
+With <span translate="no">Loop</span> 3, a caregiver can provide remote commands to assist in diabetes care, including modifying overrides, issuing remote bolus commands and adding remote carb entries.
+With <span translate="no">Loop</span> 2, only overrides can be turned on or off remotely.

+Remote commands to the <span translate="no">Loop</span> phone go through their <span translate="no">Nightscout</span> site.
+For security, any command to deliver a bolus or add a carb entry requires a one-time-password (OTP) to be used with each remote command.
+These codes are unique to your combined <span translate="no">Loop</span> and <span translate="no">Nightscout</span> configuration.
+An authentication app needs to be installed on the device sending the remote boluses/carbs, which is paired to Loop.
+Alternatively, the <span translate="no">Loop Caregiver</span> app can be used which handles these requirements and offers a Loop-like user interface.

-Remote Commanding requires:
+### Remote Commanding Requirements:

+* <span translate="no">Loop</span> version 3.2.0 or newer
+    * version 3.0 works but is not recommended for other reasons
+* *Apple Push Notifications* (</span>APN</span>) created with the *Apple Developer ID* that built the *Loop* app
 * <span translate="no">Nightscout</span> version 14.2.6 or newer
-* *Apple Push Notifications* (</span>APN</span>) created with the *Apple Developer ID* used to build the *Loop* app
-* Several configuration variables added to your Nightscout site
+    * Several configuration variables must be added
+* Ability to generate a One-Time-Password (OTP)

 !!! question "What about Older Versions?"
     Caregivers for those using older versions of Loop can modify `Overrides` remotely but cannot send remote bolus or carb commands.